Integrity policy

 Are relations with your colleagues not going smoothly?
 Are you experiencing bullying, sexual harassment, discrimination or aggression?
 Or are you suffering physical or psychological harm as a result of the organisation of your work, or the content, conditions or circumstances of your employment?
 If so, get in touch with one of Hasselt University's seven confidants.
 We will be happy to listen to your problems and look for a solution together.

-CONTACT POINT UNACCEPTABLE BEHAVIOR
+CONTACT POINT TRANSGRESSIVE BEHAVIOR

 OCCUPATIONAL DOCTOR